Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 Google Surveys

-Another survey tool you can use is the Google surveys which also offer focus groups.
+Another tool you can use is Google surveys, which offers focus groups.
 You can submit your questions, and Google shows them to the relevant audience for only 10 cents per response.

-You can specify the type of data you are looking for, such as age, gender, income, geographical location, etc., and it will collect relevant responses.
+You can specify the type of data you want, such as age, gender, income, geographical location, etc., and it will collect relevant responses.

 Google Trends